 Kangaroo mother care to reduce morbidity and mortality and improve growth in low-birth-weight infants

 Every year, more than 20 million infants are born weighing less than 2500 g – over 96% of them in developing countries.
-These low-birth-weight infants are at increased risk of neonatal morbidity and mortality.
+These low-birth-weight infants are at increased risk of early growth retardation, infectious disease, developmental delay and death during infancy and childhood.

 Conventional neonatal care of low-birth-weight infants is expensive and needs both highly skilled personnel and permanent logistic support.
 Evidence suggests that kangaroo mother care is a safe and effective alternative to conventional neonatal care, especially in under-resourced settings and can reduce morbidity and mortality in low-birth-weight infants as well as improve growth and breastfeeding.
 Kangaroo mother care involves: